jekymin8232/mcorpai-com/README.md

 Every new technology is worth studying and exploring before it is judged.
 I believe AI-assisted ultrasonic technology is a promising field that deserves further research and exploration.

-The version of VitalGuard AI submitted to OTF does not include any AI-assisted ultrasonic communication features.

-If the OTF review is successfully completed,
-I plan to continue advancing this AI research independently and pursue further research and development through self-sustained efforts.

 **AI-powered ultrasonic technology has life-saving potential.**